xmonad/xmonad/TUTORIAL.md

 a volume indicator, and of course the data from xmonad via `XMonadLog`.

 The `EGPF` in the weather command is a particular station.
-Replace both (!) occurences of it with your choice of ICAO weather stations.
+Replace both (!) occurrences of it with your choice of ICAO weather stations.
 For a list of ICAO codes you can visit the relevant [Wikipedia page].
 You can of course monitor more than one if you like; see xmobar's [weather monitor] documentation for further details.